MCT Oil (Medium-Chain Triglycerides)

 2

-MCT Oil (AC-1202) for Mild-to-Moderate Alzheimer's — RCT
+MCT Oil (AC-1202) for Mild-to-Moderate Alzheimer's — Clinical Trial

 152 mild-moderate AD patients.
 90-day intervention.

 AC-1202 significantly improved ADAS-Cog scores vs placebo, with greatest effects in APOE4-NEGATIVE patients.
 Plasma ketones increased.
-CRITICAL CONTEXT: AC-1202 is a medical food (Axona®, Cerecin) — not a typical OTC MCT oil.
+Critical context: AC-1202 is a medical food (Axona®, Cerecin) — not a typical OTC MCT oil.
 Effect sizes modest.
 Modern AD treatment landscape includes lecanemab/donanemab; MCT-derived ketones are an adjunctive option.
 APOE4 distinction is important for clinical interpretation.

 Side effects and drug interactions